vuemontreal/vuemontreal/docs/workflow.md

 ## Process

-When you will create your merge request.
-Your branch will have to validate these conditions:
+When you create your merge request, your branch will have to match the following conditions:

 - Respect the [ISSUE_TEMPLATE](../.github/ISSUE_TEMPLATE/bug_report.md) or [FEATURE_TEMPLATE](../.github/ISSUE_TEMPLATE/feature_request.md)
 - Have a coherent branch name